The 6C’s of science popularisation

 3. Place your work in its context

-Your work should be put into context to shed light on the scientific, social, economic or even cultural challenges in your given field.
+The context of your work needs to be clarified when you carry out science popularisation activities.
+You need to shed light on the scientific, social, economic or even cultural issues in your field.
 Let us take a health-related example.
 A researcher has produced a prosthetic limb with integrated electronic sensors.
-The innovation allows a patient to collect data about the condition of the prosthetic on their own from home.
+The innovation allows a patient to collect data about the condition of the prosthetic on their own, from home.
 The scientist, to help us better understand the importance of their innovation, would benefit from telling us how many patients could be helped each year and the financial savings that a design like this would make to the social security budget.

 4. Be concrete

-When you popularize, it is important that your audience understands what it is that you are explaining.
-You must therefore avoid abstract speech at all cost.
+When you popularize, avoid abstract speech as much as you can.
 To stay concrete, bring samples, models or perform demonstrations.
 It is useful to hand over samples to the public if your audience is not too big.
 However, when you speak in front of several dozens of persons, you need to avoid this type of tool: when the sample arrives at the 5th or 6th row in the room, you have already moved on to another aspect of your subject.
 You can also draw on the 5 senses of your audience, by giving objects for them to see, to hear, to taste or to feel.
 They will remember your explanations better.

 Another way you can be concrete is to illustrate your speech with examples: “composite materials increase the performance of athletes.
 Skiers, for example, see their sliding speed increase by 4% each year.”
 Moreover, when you mention figures, it is interesting to link them to notions that appeal to your audience.
 In science popularisation, cubic meters are often converted to the number of Olympic-size swimming pools.
 In the same way, small objects are often compared to the diameter of a strand of hair.
 For example, “6 times light speed” is easier to understand than “1798754748 m/s”.
 Or for instance: “Nanotechnology is defined according to spatial scale, meaning the nanometer or the billionth of a meter.
 It is very small.
 A sheet of paper is 100 000 nanometers thick.”